 - An initiating harmful or injurious event or cause of immobilization (the accident or trauma)

 - Chronic pain, allodynia or hyperalgesia, which is much greater pain than expected given the initial trauma

 - Proof of swelling, changes in blood flow, or abnormal sweat gland and nerve activity where the pain is located

 - Lack of other conditions that would explain the pain and other symptoms that may exclude the diagnosis

 Contact an experienced Fort Lauderdale CRPS law firm to obtain compensation for your ongoing pain

-At Boone and Davis, PA, we understand your pain and work hard to help you hold the responsible parties liable and obtain the compensation you deserve.
+At Boone & Davis, Attorneys at Law, we understand your pain and work hard to help you hold the responsible parties liable and obtain the compensation you deserve.
 If you suffer from the symptoms of complex regional pain syndrome after an accident or medical procedure, contact our dedicated lawyers online or by calling 954-566-9919 to schedule a free, no-obligation consultation.
 From the moment we accept your case, we are dedicated to being accessible, reliable and supportive.